Last Updated: February 5, 2025

 6. Personal Life

-What is Judd Nelson's net worth?
+What Is Judd Nelson's Net Worth?

 Early Life and Career Beginnings

 Nelson made his film debut in 1983 in "Rock 'n' Roll Hotel."
-The next year, he starred in the teen comedy "Making the Grade," and in early 1985, appeared opposite Kevin Costner in the fraternity comedy "Fandango."
+The next year, he starred in the teen comedy "Making the Grade," and in early 1985, he appeared opposite Kevin Costner in the fraternity comedy "Fandango."

 The Brat Pack and 1980s Movie Stardom

 Shortly following "Fandango," Nelson had his claim to fame with the release of the John Hughes high school classic "The Breakfast Club."
-Nelson played John Bender, a rebellious punk who spends a day in detention with four other students – played by Emilio Estevez, Molly Ringwald, Anthony Michael Hall, and Ally Sheedy – each from a different clique.
-Later on, thanks to an article in New York Magazine, the media began referring to Nelson and his costars as the "Brat Pack."
+He played John Bender, a rebellious punk who spends a day in detention with four other students – played by Emilio Estevez, Molly Ringwald, Anthony Michael Hall, and Ally Sheedy – each from a different clique.
+Later on, thanks to an article in "New York Magazine," the media began referring to Nelson and his costars as the "Brat Pack."
 Members of the Brat Pack, including additional players Rob Lowe and Demi Moore, got together again for the Joel Schumacher drama "St. Elmo's Fire," released in the summer of 1985.
-The film focused on a group of recent graduates from Georgetown University, and how they adjusted to the responsibilities of the adult world.
+The film focused on a group of recent graduates from Georgetown University and how they adjusted to the responsibilities of the adult world.
 Although ambivalently received by critics, the film was a hit at the box office, grossing nearly $40 million on a budget of $10 million.
-Moreover, the "St. Elmo's Fire (Man in Motion)" music video, also featuring Nelson, reached number one in the US.
+Moreover, the "St. Elmo's Fire (Man in Motion)" music video, also featuring Nelson, reached #1 in the US.

-Following the one-two punch of "The Breakfast Club" and "St. Elmo's Fire," Nelson lent his voice to the animated film "The Transformers: The Movie," and reunited with Brat Pack star Ally Sheedy for the action thriller "Blue City."
+Following the one-two punch of "The Breakfast Club" and "St. Elmo's Fire," Judd lent his voice to the animated film "The Transformers: The Movie," and reunited with Brat Pack star Ally Sheedy for the action thriller "Blue City."
 Among Nelson's other films from the 1980s were the courtroom comedy "From the Hip," the crime thriller "Relentless," and the Tommy Chong comedy "Far Out Man."
 During the decade, the actor also narrated the critically acclaimed war documentary "Dear America: Letters Home from Vietnam," and starred in the two-part television film "Billionaire Boys Club," for which he received a Golden Globe nomination for Best Actor in a Mini-Series.

 Judd Nelson